ramnezer/herodium-auto-security-system/README.md

 2.

-A full scan of the system can take a very long time, so most users will prefer to perform it once a week. to give you more security the program will allow you to perform a additional scan that will work in parallel with the main scan
-(full scan) Specific to a home directory only which is considered more problematic.
+A full scan of the system can take a very long time, so most users will prefer to perform it once a week. to give you more security the program will allow you to perform a additional scan that will work in parallel with the main scan(full scan) specific to a home directory only which is considered more problematic.

-By logic you will need to perform the scan at a lower timing than the full scan. for example, if you run a full scan once a week, you will want to run a home-scan once a day or 12 hours.
+By logic you will need to perform the scan at a lower timing than the full scan. for example,if you run a full scan once a week, you will want to run a home-scan once a day or 12 hours.

 You have 4 options: